Check Your Pet's Records

 To minimize the threat of heartworm disease to your dog or cat, they should be taking a heartworm preventative all year round, and should undergo annual blood testing.

-Common Heartworm Symptoms
+Common Heartworm Symptoms in Dogs

 The symptoms most often seen in dogs infected with heartworm disease include: